andli/hearthgrab/README.md

 # hearthgrab
 First working prototype - does not handle golden cards yet!

-1. Turn off all UI scaling
+1. Turn off all UI scaling (Display Settings --> "Change the size of text, apps..." --> 100%)
-2. Run cardprep.py once
-3. Start Hearthstone, set it to windowed and 1440x900 and go to your collection
+2. Start Hearthstone, set it to windowed and 1440x900 and go to your collection
-4. Run hearthgrab.py (do NOT overlap the HS window)
+3. Run hearthgrab.exe (do NOT overlap the HS window)
-5. Go grab a cup of coffee for about 200 seconds
-6. Profit?
+4. Gaze at the blazing speeeeeed
+5. JSON profit (hearthgrab.txt)